All the physiotherapists working in the clinic have

 hospital where she was the Physiotherapy Manager of a team of musculoskeletal

-Physiotherapists in Sports Medicine.
+physiotherapists.
 She has completed MACP Spinal

 Mobilisation Course part 1 and Cyriax Foundation Orthopaedic Course and in 2009 the 80 hour Foundation Acupuncture course allowing her to become a member of the Acupuncture Association of Physiotherapists and recently attended the course Musculoskeletal Injuries in Young Athletes.

 with a particular interest in sports injuries.

 She has worked with various sports teams since qualifying

 – Rugby, hockey and swimming.
 She worked as a Physiotherapist

 with Scottish Swimming teams and squads from 1983 until 1991 and